alfonsof/google-cloud-python-examples/gcloudfunctiongcsmove/README.md

 * You must have a [Google Cloud Platform (GCP)](http://cloud.google.com/) account.

-* The code was written for Python 3 and Google Cloud Python Client Library.
+* The code was written for:

+  * Python 3
+  * Google API Python Client Library

 * Dependencies in Python are managed with pip and expressed in a metadata file called `requirements.txt` shipped alongside your function.